fortana-co/backend-base/README.md

 ## Dev
 We use [Docker](https://docs.docker.com/docker-for-mac/) and `docker-compose` in development to package and deploy our application.

 To decrypt env vars in `env.dev` and run dev, execute `./dev.sh`.
-To see which containers are running, run `docker-compose ps`.
+To see which containers are running, run `docker ps`.
 To stop all containers, run `docker-compose stop`.

 To blow containers away and build them from scratch, use `docker-compose rm` then `./dev.sh`.

 ### Prerequisites
-Run commands in `citext.sql` in database.
+SSH into DB docker container, `docker exec -it db /bin/bash`, then run `psql -U postgres` to log into DB.
+Run commands in `citext.sql`.

+SSH into API container, `docker exec -it api /bin/ash`.
+Source env vars by running `source .env`.
+Then create and run initial migrations.

 ~~~sh
 python manage.py makemigrations users main